sourcefrog/conserve/doc/format.md

    - `kind`: one of `"File"`, `"Dir"`, `"Symlink"`
    - `deleted`: true if it was present in a parent band and was deleted in this band
-   - `blake2`: the BLAKE2 hash in hex of the full text of the file
    - `addrs`: a list of tuples of:
      - `hash`: data block hash: from the current or any parent directory